wsascha/bib_inspector/README.md

 # bib Inspector

-I use this script to check my bib file for required fields specified in `reference_information.pdf`, depending on different reference types.
+I use this script to check my bib file for required fields specified in [reference specification](./reference_information.pdf), depending on different reference types.

 ## Usage